Chat with us, powered by LiveChat

 6. Transamerica

-Commercial fishing is the top of many hazardous occupations requiring strength and endurance.
-This occupation is much safer for younger men in excellent physical condition.
 They have a much better chance to contend with all the dangers of commercial fishing and attempt to prevent injuries or death.
 This is a simple statistic that insurance companies are well aware of.

 If your current health is below average, you will most likely be assigned a more costly health class or possibly even be declined if your condition is severe.
-As a result, the commercial fishing industry is consistently ranked in the world’s top three most dangerous jobs for excellent reasons.
+As a result, the commercial fishing industry is consistently ranked in the world’s top three most dangerous jobs for good reasons.

 If you fall below a standard rate class, you will be assigned a table rating such as rate table A through J or the number system of 1 through 10.